mickeytheq/ZoopDocs/docs/tts/TtsExport.md

 -	Export, image upload and update existing TTS saved object – will update changes directly into an existing TTS saved object
 -	Export images – only exports images.
 Generally you won't use this

+Click OK to proceed.

 ### Image export

 After selecting the Zoop options you will be asked to select the options for the [Image Export](../shared/imageoptions/ExportImageOptions.md)

+You will then see the [progress dialog](../shared/progressdialog/ProgressDialog.md).

 ### Output